Educational Game on Cryptocurrency Investment: Using Microeconomic Decision Making to Understand Macroeconomics Principles: Abstract

 \section{Abstract}

-Gamification is an effective strategy for motivating and engaging users, grounded in business, marketing, and management by designing games in non-game contexts.
-Gamifying education, the design, and study of educational games, is an emerging trend.
-However, existing classroom games for understanding macroeconomics have weak connections to the micro-foundations of individual decision-making.
+Gamification is an effective strategy for motivating and engaging users, which is grounded in business, marketing, and management by designing games in nongame contexts.
+Gamifying education, which consists of the design and study of educational games, is an emerging trend.
+However, the existing classroom games for understanding macroeconomics have weak connections to the microfoundations of individual decision-making.
 We design an educational game on cryptocurrency investment for understanding macroeconomic concepts in microeconomic decisions.
 We contribute to the literature by designing game-based learning that engages students in understanding macroeconomics in incentivized individual investment decisions.
 Our game can be widely implemented in online, in-person, and hybrid classrooms.
 We also reflect on strategies for improving the user experience for future educational game implementations.
 (JEL: A20, C90, D90; ACM: J.4, K.3.1, K.3.2, H.5.2) \keywords{ educational games \and active learning \and crypto-asset investment \and gamification \and rule and discretion}